prasadshivendra54/WebsiteLerner-Blog-Assignmnet/README.md

 ## NOTE:-

-1. You must have MongoDB Compass to connection with MongoDB database loccalhost:27017 or mongodb://127.0.0.1:27017
+1. You must have MongoDB Compass to connection with MongoDB databaseb in Your System loccalhost:27017 or mongodb://127.0.0.1:27017

 - This is the connection string to MongoDB database - (## No need to write this string in this project everything is written hear, this is only for your information)

+// Database Connection -
 mongoose.connect("mongodb://127.0.0.1:27017/websitelerner", {
 useNewUrlParser: true
 }).then(() => {